Fairfield Real Estate Guide

 - Location: A 3,200-acre community in Cypress, TX, within northwest Harris County, approximately 45 minutes from Downtown Houston, near US-290 and the Grand Parkway.

-- Neighborhood Type: A large, established residential community known for tree-lined streets, numerous lakes, and extensive greenbelt trails, primarily featuring single-family homes with traditional designs.
+- Neighborhood Type: An established residential community known for tree-lined streets, eight man-made lakes, and extensive greenbelt trails, primarily featuring single-family homes with traditional designs.

-- Combined Property Tax Rate: The total property tax rate is approximately 2.47% to 2.53%, covering school district, county, and other local taxes.
+- Combined Property Tax Rate: The total property tax rate is approximately 2.47% to 2.53%, covering the school district, county, and other local taxes.
+For a detailed guide on local taxes, see this overview of Houston property taxes.

 - School Information: Served by the highly-rated Cypress-Fairbanks Independent School District, including schools like Swenke Elementary, Salyards Middle School, and Cypress Ranch High School, which have strong academic and extracurricular programs.

-- Key Amenities: The community boasts a 15,000-square-foot athletic club, a 20-acre sports park, eight lakes, six swimming pools, and extensive walking and biking trails.
+- Key Amenities: The community features a 15,000-square-foot athletic club, a 20-acre sports park, eight lakes, six swimming pools, and extensive trails.
 It is also a short drive from the Houston Premium Outlets.

 - Management/HOA: The Fairfield Village Community Association manages the neighborhood, with rules and regulations designed to maintain property values and community standards.

-- Best For: Individuals and households seeking a suburban lifestyle with a strong sense of community, extensive recreational amenities, and access to quality schools.
+- Best For: Individuals and households seeking a structured community with extensive recreational amenities and access to highly-rated public schools.

 Fairfield is a sprawling 3,200-acre planned community located in the northwest Houston suburb of Cypress.
 Established in 1988 by Friendswood Development Company, Fairfield was one of the first major residential projects in the area and played a significant role in the growth of the US-290 corridor.
 The neighborhood is characterized by its lush green spaces, including eight man-made lakes that serve as scenic focal points and a network of trails connecting the various subdivisions.
-Its location provides a blend of peaceful suburban living with convenient access to major Houston arteries like US-290 and the Grand Parkway.
+Its location provides a blend of peaceful suburban living with convenient access to major Houston arteries.

 Overview of Fairfield Neighborhood